SarkisKhachatryan/somethingMoney/README.md

 3. **Add categories** - Go to Settings to create expense and income categories
 4. **Set budgets** - Create monthly budgets for your expense categories
 5. **Track transactions** - Start adding your income and expenses
+6. **Set up recurring transactions** - Create recurring bills, subscriptions, and income
-6. **Set goals** - Create financial goals and track your progress
+7. **Set goals** - Create financial goals and track your progress
-7. **Invite family members** - Add other family members by email to collaborate
+8. **Invite family members** - Add other family members by email to collaborate

 ## 📁 Project Structure